-Here at The Asha Project, we take a non-judgmental approach to your mandated anger management and parenting class.
+Here at The Asha Project, we take a non-judgmental approach with self enrolled and mandated anger management and parenting class.
 Our classes are crafted to fit your cultural and gendered needs.
 We're here to help and serve!

 When you are ready to get out of the trap of sex trafficking and exploitation, contact an advocate today.
 We can help!